🌿 Introduction

 🧠 What I Learned

 The goal isn’t to walk farther or faster than anyone else, it’s to walk just a little farther than yesterday.
 What matters is progressive overload: small, consistent increases that your body adapts to over time.
+Get a free Bone Health Tracker here, you can print as many copies as you need.

 It's not about how long you walk, not overdoing it.
 It’s about building trust in your body again.